 Sale proceeds decreased by €63,8 million, or by 8,1%, from €784,4 million in the period 1/1-31/12/2018 to €720,6 million in the period 1/1/-31/12/2019.
 This decrease was mainly driven by the decreased revenue in the segments "Licensed operations" and "Management contracts".
-Particularly, Sale proceeds decreased by €42,4 million in Bulgaria (driven mainly by Eurofootball Ltd Sports Betting performance as a result of a conservative payout strategy, as well the change in the consolidation method of Eurofootball Ltd since December 2019 - equity method versus full consolidation previously), by €16,0 million in Turkey (due to the discontinued contract of Inteltek Internet A.S. post August of 2019, the decline in Bilyoner AS market share and revised commercial terms, following the transition to the new Sports Betting era in Turkey, as well as the negative FX impact), by €13,5 million in Greece (primarily driven by the transition to the new OPAP contract), by €11,7 million in Argentina (due to the negative FX impact and the application of IAS 29), by €3,1 million in Russia (due to the discontinued contract).
+Particularly, Sale proceeds decreased by €42,4 million in Bulgaria (driven mainly by Eurofootball Ltd Sports Betting performance as a result of a conservative payout strategy, as well the change in the consolidation method of Eurofootball Ltd since December 2019 - equity method versus full consolidation previously), by €16,0 million in Turkey

+(due to the discontinued contract of Inteltek Internet A.S. post August of 2019, the decline in Bilyoner AS market share and revised commercial terms, following the transition to the new Sports Betting era in Turkey, as well as the negative FX impact), by €13,5 million in Greece (primarily driven by the transition to the new OPAP contract), by €11,7 million in Argentina (due to the negative FX impact and the application of IAS 29), by €3,1 million in Morocco (due to discontinuation of the contract with one of the two lotteries (SGLN)), as well as by €1,7 million in Russia (due to the discontinued contract).
 At the same time, turnover increased by €20,7 million in the US (mainly due to the contribution of the new contract to Illinois (beginning in mid-February 2019), the sale of equipment in Arkansas in the third quarter of 2019 and the jackpot Powerball that took place in the first quarter of 2019), as well as by €2,8 million in the Netherlands (due to improved performance in sports betting).

-Sale Proceeds for the period 1/1-31/12/2019 on a constant currency basis, net of negative FX impact of $\notin 27,0$ million, amounted to $\notin 747,6$ million meaning an decrease by 4,7% compared to the period 1/1-31/12/2018.
+Sale Proceeds for the period 1/1-31/12/2019 on a constant currency basis, net of negative FX impact of €27,0 million, amounted to €747,6 million meaning an decrease by 4,7% compared to the period 1/1-31/12/2018.